Lua Development

 2. Check out the first two sections of the Pandoc Lua Filters documentation then skip ahead to the Filter Examples section to make things a bit more concrete.

 3. Once you have the basic idea of Lua and filters, get a more complete picture by skimming the full Pandoc Lua Filters documentation.
-You won’t understand everything, but its a good orientation to all of the moving parts.
+You won’t understand everything, but it’s a good orientation to all of the moving parts.

 4. Finally, check out the source code of the extensions published in the Quarto Extensions GitHub organization (these are extensions maintained by the Quarto core team).
 Once you are able to read and understand that code you are ready to start developing your own extensions!